 According to the Law of Attraction, the energy that you put out is what you attract in return - or as the saying goes, your vibe attracts your tribe.
 This realization has brought about even more power and alignment in my connections and relationships.
 It has opened the door for deep understanding in my work, my personal life, and within my own soul.

 Breaking free has genuinely allowed me to do more of what I am meant to do in this life, and it is my goal to help others learn to do the same.
 In the wake of my rebirth beyond my previously labeled self, I have become even more passionate about helping my clients navigate their own transformations -- allowing them to step fully into their own authenticity.

-If you're looking for guidance on how to discover and show up as your authentic self, reach out today for a free consultation and let's talk about how holistic health coach can help you to live your happiest and healthiest life yet.
+If you're looking for guidance on how to discover and show up as your authentic self, reach out today for a free strategy call and let's talk about how holistic health coach can help you to live your happiest and healthiest life yet.
 Not ready to sign up just yet?
 Below you will find a few journal prompts that I like to share with clients -- they have been immensely helpful for myself as well.